MarcNavia/MarcNavia.github.io/_posts/2018-05-20-CryptoCurrency.md

 title: "CryptoCurrency Analysis"
 date: 2018-05-20
 tags: [Juypter, Python]
-excerpt: "We take a look at the hottest CryptoCurrency"
+excerpt: "We take a look at the hottest CryptoCurrency by using market capitalization"
 toc: "true"

 ---